sliit-foss/zero2hero/docs/React/Forms-with-React-Hooks.md

 />
 ````

-To demonstrate how state is dynamically updated, let’s enable the submit button only when the check box is checked.
+To demonstrate how state is dynamically updated, let’s enable the submit button only when the checkbox is checked.

 ![img_3.png](../assets/img/React/Forms-with-React-Hooks/img_3.png)